Rindbee/godot-docs-l10n/classes/fr/class_textserver.rst

 **Obsolète :** Use :ref:`Viewport<class_Viewport>` oversampling, or the ``oversampling`` argument of the ``draw_*`` methods instead.

-Obsolète.
 Cette méthode ne fait rien.

 .. rst-class:: classref-item-separator